jsh1/glint/README.md

 - 2D only for now, but don't do anything that stops 2.5D later.

-- Build support for node/document states into the scene graph.

 - Integrate spring dynamics simulation.
 Try to unify dynamics and declarative animations.